The Invisible Mile

-Style and Themes
+Style and themes

 As described in the Sydney Morning Herald, the novel depicts its "odyssey with symbolic force and poetic finesse."
 In doing so the novel creates its own legends around the riders and pays homage to ancestral competitors.
 A major theme in the novel is the individual's encounter with the trauma and opacity of a present, yet inaccessible, history and how this drives mythology.
 Here, personal history is inescapably connected to the shifting occurrences which mold modernity.
 Coventry has been quoted as saying "My motivation to write the book was not cycling.
 Cycling was a perfect way to get lost in the language of war and the memory of war."
 Indeed, the "suffering of these athletes (many of whom, save for the unnamed narrator, are based on real-life figures) resonates with their shared trauma from a war that played out just 10 years earlier....
 In varying parts philosophical action-adventure, travelogue, family drama, war chronicle and psychological puzzler, is suffused with the ever-querying perspective of its haunted central character."
 In regard to the symbolic drive of the novel, Coventry has stated "The book is not trying to be a metaphor for the war, but for remembering the war."

 Reception

-The novel has been well received in each of the territories it has been published.
 The New York Times stated the book is "Gorgeous....
 Coventry’s brooding narrative, in varying parts philosophical action-adventure, travelogue, family drama, war chronicle and psychological puzzler, is suffused with the ever-querying perspective of its haunted central character."

 The Brooklyn Rail described the novel as "Masterful.....
 Coventry breaks the rules, every one he can find, and learns a higher music.
 What emerges is a novel in the tradition of Don DeLillo (Libra), Toni Morrison (Beloved) and Thomas Mann (Doctor Faustus), writers who try to think through the way history takes hold of the individual, the almost demonic violence inspired by the place where people and events meet.
 These are books with a metaphysical heft."
 The Guardian described it as "a literary novel of the highest order."